cmandap/code-challenge-template/README.md

 <br/>

 <h3>Database Setup</h3>

-Install the posgresql database depending on your operating system.
+<br/>Install the posgresql database depending on your operating system.
 Execute the following commands to create database, user and grant required roles to the created user.

 ```
 brew install postgresql
 sudo -u postgres psql